 - Currently a student in good standing at a City University of New York college.

-- Undergraduate students, at time of application, must have Sophomore status or above (Freshman are not eligible), hold a GPA of 2.5 or higher, and maintain enrollment in at least 6 credits whole working as a Call Takers.
+- Undergraduate students, at time of application, must be a 2nd semester freshman and hold a GPA of 2.5 or higher, and maintain enrollment in at least 6 credits while working as Call Takers.

 - Graduate students, at time of application, must have completed minimum of 6 credits, hold a GPA of 3.0 or higher, and maintain enrollment in at least 3 credits while working as a Call Taker.